 I wasn’t even banking on seeing it in all it’s sunset glory- what a pleasant surprise!

-We only left the property to walk down to the Big Sur Taphouse to get burgers for lunch (which btw- were incredible!).
+The only time we actually left the property was to walk down to Big Sur Taphouse to get burgers for lunch on our one full day in the area (which btw- were incredible!).

 After two amazing nights at the Post Ranch Inn, we drove down the scenic Highway One to Ojai, California.
 There are so many places you will want to stop on this highway just to gawk at the views and take it all in (well and get some photos too!).

 Do you believe we had never done this drive before?
 And we moved back to California in 1997 (after being away for grad school for four years- you can read all about our story here)!